ofirdagan/NativeScript/.github/ISSUE_TEMPLATE.md

 project’s `package.json` file)

 ### Please tell us how to recreate the issue in as much detail as possible.
+Use free text.
+Include code and images if necessary.

 ### Is there code involved?
 If so, please share the minimal amount of code needed to recreate the problem.